stat545ubc-2022/MeganMa_MiniDataAnalysis/Milestone1.md

 ### Research Question 1: Does the genus of a tree affect the its diameter?

 For research question 1, I compute the summary statistics by using the summarize function.
-It can be concluded that the average diameters are different for different genera of trees.
+From the below table and graphs, tt can be concluded that the average diameters are different for different genera of trees.
 I also plot the histogram of different genera and add a red line to indicate the mean of each genus.
 The visualization shows the difference in a very clear manner.

 ``` r
 # Summarizing option 1